 Dr. Biology: Make it interesting.

 Ed: And to make it interesting.
 But most recently, since you asked me my favorite kind of writing, I decided I'd try to do a novel.
 I know a lot of people try to do novels.
 But I said to myself and my editor at the publishing house I use...
-I said, I think that if I use biodiversity and the search to save it and the fight to save it and to show how a young boy, in this case in the South, grew up determined to be part of the effort to study it and save it.
+I said I think that if I use biodiversity and the search to save it and the fight to save it and to show how a young boy, in this case in the South, grew up determined to be part of the effort to study it and save it.
 This would be a book a lot of people would like to read.
-Also, it would help bring attention just a novel like that to what the whole subject is all about.
+Also, it would help bring attention to just a novel like that to what the whole subject is all about.